vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/SCCM App Migration/README.md

 ## Known Issues

-* EXE applications are not fully supported.
-(Roadmap item)
 * Depending on the SCCM environment setup, the script may not be able to upload the application from SCCM.
 This is typical a result of permissions issues in more secure environments.
 If that fails, the application may need to be manually downloaded.

 ## EXAMPLE